Tanuki/tanuki.py/readme.md

 <!-- TOC --><a name="does-it-only-work-with-openai"></a>
 #### Does it only work with OpenAI?
 Currently yes but there are plans to support Anthropic and popular open-source models.
-If you have a specific request, either join our Discord server, or create a Github issue.
+If you have a specific request, either join [our Discord server](https://discord.gg/kEGS5sQU), or create a Github issue.

 <!-- TOC --><a name="how-it-works-1"></a>
 ### How It Works
 <!-- TOC --><a name="how-does-the-llm-get-cheaper-and-faster-over-time-and-by-how-much"></a>
 #### How does the LLM get cheaper and faster over time?
 And by how much?
+In short, we use distillation of LLM models.

-Using the outputs of the larger (teacher) model, a smaller (student) model will be trained to emulate the teacher model behaviour while being faster and cheaper to run due to smaller size.
+Expanded, using the outputs of the larger (teacher) model, a smaller (student) model will be trained to emulate the teacher model behaviour while being faster and cheaper to run due to smaller size.
 In some cases it is possible to achieve up to 90% lower cost and 80% lower latency with a small number of executions of your patched functions.
 <!-- TOC --><a name="how-many-calls-does-it-require-to-get-the-improvement"></a>
 #### How many calls does it require to get the improvement?
 The default minimum is 200 calls, although this can be changed by adding flags to the patch decorator.